Program Overview

 Admission Requirements

-• Georgia Educator Ethics 360 Assessment – Uploaded to graduate application.
+• Georgia Educator Ethics 360 Assessment (Test Code 360) - Once you complete this assessment, please upload your certificate with your graduate application.
+You may print a copy of your completion certification from the GACE Ethics test taker website.
 Information may be found on the GACE Ethics website.
-You may print a copy of your completion certification from the GACE Ethics test taker website.

-• Professional Resume – Uploaded to graduate application.
-Should document education, any teaching experience, volunteer and service accomplishments, and record of leadership activities.
+• Professional Resume - Please upload your resume when completing the online graduate application.
+Resume should document education, teaching experience, volunteer experience, service accomplishments, and leadership activities.

-• GaPSC Application for Pre-Service Certification (Note: This step occurs after acceptance by the Graduate College, prior to enrolling in courses and is a GaPSC requirement)
+• GaPSC Application for Pre-Service Certification - This step occurs after acceptance to KSU, but prior to enrolling in courses.
+The pre-service certification is a GaPSC requirement.
+Learn more about the Pre-Service Certification.

 Secondary Mathematics (6-12)